Introduction

 Challenges of DevOps

-Despite its benefits, DevOps also presents challenges.
+Despite its benefits, this methodology also presents challenges.

 Cultural Change